This topic describes the character set specifications in OceanBase Database.

 Set the client (link) character set.

-The client (link) character set is a character set used for the interaction between the client and the server.
+The client (link) character set is the character set configured for interactions between the client and the server.

-The client sends SQL strings to the server for execution.
-The server then returns the execution results to the client.
-In this process, the server must know the character set used by the client to correctly parse and execute the SQL strings and return the results.
-In different environments, the client can be OBClient, Java Database Connectivity (JDBC), or Oracle Call Interface (OCI).
-The client character set is also called the link character set.
+The client sends SQL strings to the server for execution and receives execution results from the server.
+The server needs to know the client's character set to correctly parse, execute, and return results.
+The client can be OBClient, JDBC, or OCI in different environments.
+As a result, the client character set is also sometimes called the link character set.

 The tenant character set and the client character set are independent of each other.

-If the client character set is GBK, the server parses and executes the received SQL statements based on GBK.
+If the client character set is gbk, the server will parse and execute received SQL statements based on the gbk character set.

-If the client character set is UTF8, the server parses and executes the received SQL statements based on UTF8.
+If the client character set is UTF8, the server will parse and execute received SQL statements based on the UTF8 character set.

 Configuration methods